jaymcgavren/jaymcgavren.github.io/_posts/2023-04-02-game-design-analysis.markdown

 Weird West: You can carry raw meat on you, but it can only be prepared at a campfire, and must be consumed immediately.
 This restricts food consumption to the campfire, while still requiring that inventory space be spent to carry the meat.

 Weird West: When enemies switch to alerted status, a HUD message explains the reason e.g.: "A body you left behind was spotted".
 Avoids confusion over why they were alerted.

+# UI

+If objects need to be interacted with, they are glowing and flashing, or at least heavily lit.
+They are never static in appearance.

+When a stat changes, animate the change to draw attention to the fact that it's changing as well as the amount of the change.
+E.g. red delta on the HP bar in Street Fighter, or energy decreases in Citizen Sleeper.

 # Co-op Multiplayer